Linnea87/adventure-game/README.md

 - My code broke in the_serch_for_water() function where the user's input are validated.
     - I had forgotten to give the input a specific name and solved this by naming that input to userInput.
 - It was also broken in other validated inputs.
-    - I solved this by adding .lower after each validated input
+    - I solved this by adding .lower after each validated input.
 ## Unresolved Bugs
 - No unresolved bugs.
 ## Deployment
 ### Adding, committing and pushing code
-- All code has been pushed to the repository [adventure-game](https://github.com/Linnea87/adventure-game)
+- All code has been pushed to the repository [adventure-game].(https://github.com/Linnea87/adventure-game)
 - All code has been regurlary added, committed and pushed throughout the project.
 - The commands being used are `git add <file>`,
   `git commit -m “commit message”` and